lng2020/lng2020/README.md

 ### Open to jobs!

-I'm Nanguan Lin and I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op) in the United States**.
+I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op) in the United States**.
 Feel free to contact me if you have any opportunities or questions.

+### 👋 Hi, I'm Nanguan Lin

 **About Me:**